Flow-Scanner/lightning-flow-scanner-core/CONTRIBUTING.md

 ### I have a Question or Feedback

 We handle those through [GitHub Issues](https://github.com/features/issues).
 Before opening a new one, please take a moment to search the existing [Issues](/issues) — your question might already be answered or discussed there.
 If you find something relevant, adding an upvote helps us understand demand and prioritize better.
-We've prepared a few templates to guide you through the process of issue reporting.
-Thank you for your support!
+We've prepared a few templates to guide you through the process of issue reporting:

 ###### Core Engine - For issues or requests related to the core functionality of the scanner, use the following links to submit your request: